 Fish Welfare Scoping Report: Vietnam

-Although roughly 100 billion farmed fish are slaughtered annually for human consumption, little has been done regarding their welfare.
+Although roughly 100 billion farmed fish are slaughtered annually, little has been done regarding their welfare.
 Fish Welfare Initiative aims to improve the welfare of farmed fish by working collaboratively with industry and NGO partners.
 We also believe in not limiting our scope to Western countries, but rather in focusing on the regions of the world that have the greatest potential for impact, wherever those may be.

 One such country we examined is Vietnam.
-In this report, we outline the various fish aquaculture systems used in Vietnam and assess the potential for work in Vietnam to promote higher fish welfare.
+In this report, we outline the various fish aquaculture systems used in Vietnam and assess the potential for work to promote higher welfare.
 Our main findings are as follows:

-Welfare improvements: The most promising welfare improvements in Vietnam seem to be working with Pangasius producers to implement water quality improvements, shorter and less stressful transportation routines, and pre-slaughter stunning (although optimal Pangasius stunning parameters still need to be developed).
+Welfare improvements: The most promising welfare interventions in Vietnam seem to be working with European importers of Pangasius to mandate improved water quality, shorter and less stressful transportation routines, and pre-slaughter stunning (although optimal Pangasius stunning parameters still need to be developed).

 Small-scale aquaculture and wet markets: While the Vietnamese aquaculture industry is increasingly vertically integrated, 75% of producers still operate on farms of less than 3 hectares in size.
-These systems tend to be more extensive, and pose different welfare challenges (such as a lack of control monitoring of environmental conditions, health status, and nutritional control).
+These systems tend to be more extensive, and pose different welfare challenges (such as a lack of monitoring of environmental conditions).
 Most fish produced in small-scale aquaculture are sold (often live) in wet markets, which is highly detrimental to fish welfare.

 Logistical and other bottlenecks: It is a long and difficult process to register a non-profit organization in Vietnam.
 Public attitudes on animal welfare (and particularly regarding fish) are not very progressive, given that animal welfare itself is a relatively new topic in Vietnam.